thomd/pytorch-image-classification-with-transfer-learning/README.md

     from IPython.display import Image
     display(Image('/path/to/image.png'))

-## Inference Endpoint with Fast API
+## Run Inference Endpoint with Fast API

 This endpoint expects a trained **ONNX classification model** `best_model.onnx` in the root folder.